googleapis/google-cloud-go/storage/internal/benchmarks/README.md

 \*\* Note that this workload is experimental and will not work under certain conditions.
 Here's a non-comprehensive list of notes on workload 9:
  - output type must be `cloud-monitoring`
- - it continues reading until the timeout is reached - the workload will always fail with deadline exceeded
+ - it continues reading until the timeout is reached - samples should be set to 1
  - `directory_num_objects` must be larger than `workers`